-- Apply Knowledge of management theories & practices to solve business decisions - Ability to integrate functional departments of an organization - Ability to understand business environment for making critical decisions in a business. - > Identifies factors involved in production and markets. - Ability to analyse financial position of a firm.
+- 1. Apply Knowledge of management theories & practices to solve business decisions. - 2.
+Integrate functional departments of an organization. - 3.
+Understand business environment for making critical decisions in a business. - 4.
+Identify factors involved in production and markets. - 5.
+To analyse financial position of a firm.